remoteintech/remote-jobs/company-profiles/picpay.md

-# PicPay
+# Picpay

 ## Company blurb

 Our mission is to make people's and business' lives easier by making financial services simple and accessible.

-PicPay is a payment app that features a digital wallet, facilitating financial transactions among users.
+Picpay is a payment app that features a digital wallet, facilitating financial transactions among users.
 Currently, the fintech has more than 60 million users, is accepted at over 5 million establishments, and processes over R$ 6.8 billion per month.

 An idea that came to life
 We were born in 2012 in the city of Vitória, in a small room with round windows.